zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-google.md

 [APZ 172.5] (# apz172.5) # apz172.5 .ref .apz} "Profit, Loss, Fame,
 Disgrace, humiliation, praise, pleasure,About human beings who are miserable Dhammas do not always exist.
-There are changing doctrines. ”I do not see anyone drowning.
+There are changing doctrines.
+"I do not see anyone drowning.
 So the Blessed One said.

 "All the world is utterly barren.
 All directions are trembling.